 This course presents the fundamentals of criminal investigation.
 The duties and responsibilities of the investigator both in field and in the courtroom are highlighted.
 Emphasis is placed on techniques commonly utilized by investigative personnel as well as the procedures used for investigating various crimes.

-Pre-requisites: CRJU 1010 - Introduction to Criminal Justice
+Pre-requisites: CRJU 1010 - Introduction to Criminal Justice, with a minimum grade of "C".

-CRJU 1065 Community-Oriented Policing
+CRJU 1065 Community-Oriented